material-components/material-components-ios/components/Slider/README.md

 ### Theming

-You can theme an Slider with your app's color scheme using the ColorThemer extension.
+You can theme a Slider with your app's color scheme using the ColorThemer extension.

 You must first add the color themer extension to your project: